How to Start a Residency

 Do U Fit? - A Self-Assessment Tool for Managed Care Pharmacy Residency Programs

-Organizations and residency program directors who are considering sponsoring a PGY1 Managed Care Pharmacy Residency Program should read this document prior to submitting an application for accreditation.
+Organizations and residency program directors considering sponsoring a PGY1 Managed Care Pharmacy Residency Program should visit this site before submitting an application for accreditation.

 How to Start a Residency in Managed Care Pharmacy